Mixolyde/clueless-play/README.md

 * Grabbed play template and setup in github
 * Started game logic and case classes
 * Started game logic handling actors.
-The Game Data Actor holds the mutable state of a single game instance.
-The Game Data Supervisor maintains list of active game actors and manages communication with them.
+The `GameDataActor` holds the mutable state of a single game instance.
+The `GameDataSupervisor` maintains list of active game actors and manages communication with them.

 ### Todo